OndrejValla/z-o-photo-album/README.md

     - All images used on this website were taken by my wife Zuzana Valla or myself Ondrej Valla.

 - #### Colours
-    - To choose colours for this website was quite easy.
+    - Choosing colours for this website was quite easy.
 My wife's favourite colour is pink and mine is blue.
     - I was aiming to use a colour theme to match
     - The main body background colour after page loads is a basic, darker shade of white rgba(234, 237, 238, 0.952).
     - Fonts colour is dark color: #3b3b3bb3.